Prime Minister from 20 December 1991 to 11 March 1996

 Prime Minister Paul Keating

-On 13 March 1993, Keating led the ALP to victory in a general election which most political commentators expected it to lose.
-Keating’s own determined and effective campaigning against the Goods and Services Tax, a tax on general consumption proposed by opposition leader John Hewson, was a key factor in the ALP’s victory.
+On 13 March 1993 Keating led Labor to victory in a general election which most political commentators expected it to lose.
+Keating’s own determined and effective campaigning against the Goods and Services Tax, a tax on general consumption proposed by opposition leader John Hewson, was a key factor in Labor’s victory.

 - 1992: Establishment of a Council for Aboriginal Reconciliation.
 Following the High Court’s Mabo decision in June 1992, Keating took a personal lead to secure social justice for Aborigines and Torres Strait Islanders by presenting to parliament two major items of legislation to give Indigenous peoples access to land.
 These were the Native Title Bill (16 November 1993) and the Land Fund Bill (30 August 1994).